Concordium/concordium-java-sdk/README.md

 - Register Data
 Registers a maximum of 256 bytes on the chain.

+- TransferScheduleTransaction
+Send funds from one account to another with an attached schedule.

+- TransferScheduleWithMemoTransaction
+Send funds from one account to another with an attached schedule with an associated `Memo`.

 ## Exceptions and general error handling

 - `TransactionCreationException`